spawnmarvel/azure-automation-bicep-and-labs/azure-5-functions/README.md

 ### Create a function in Powershell in with Bicep

-You only need to specify rg and location the rest of the parameters and vars will always be unique to the rg.
+You only need to specify rg and location the rest of the parameters and vars will always be unique to the rg in main.bicep.
 ```
 # rg and location
 $rgName = "Rg-iac-0052"